How are VRE infections treated?

 surfaces (such as countertops, doorknobs, and light switches) with a

-disinfectant, especially if someone in the house has VRE.
+disinfectant, especially if someone in the house has a VRE infection.

 - Be smart about using antibiotics.
 Know that